Why Most Leadership Programs Don’t Change Behavior

 There’s someone helping the leader connect the big idea to the very next conversation they need to have.

-That might look like coaching.
-It might look like peer accountability.
-It might look like follow-up sessions, reflection prompts, team feedback or intentional practice over time.
+That might involve coaching.
+Or peer accountability.
+It may involve follow-up sessions, reflection prompts, team feedback or intentional practice over time.

 Because that’s where change either takes root or disappears.